 The best game I ever played was at River Run in Maryland.
 I finished seven over par, I was 25.
 At 26 my company at the time, MCI Telecommunications, had a golf outing with our global accounts on Long Island New York, and my foursome won 1st place.

 Commitment Before Ego

 I struggled to get good at golf, mostly because of ego which is rooted in low self-worth.
 One of the manifestations of low-self-worth is the inability to ask for help.
 Low self-worth also has an impact on our leadership development.

-I used to think to I was not being good enough to play with the experts.
+I used to think I was not good enough to play with the experts.
 I was more concerned about how I would “look”, than the benefit I would gain from being around experts and learning how to play better from them.